Are your perfumes all-natural?

 Ah, the million-dollar question...

 My perfumes are a thoughtfully selected blend of high-quality essential oils and regulated aroma molecules.
 I love naturals, I will use them as often as I can.
-Think of it like the debate between analog and digital: they’re often pitted against each other but are actually complimentary.
+Think of it like analog and digital.

 In the art of perfumery, aroma molecules add nuance and transparency while naturals add beauty and depth.
 However, certain natural compounds are high in allergens and are therefore restricted.
 Naturals are not necessarily safer.
 For instance, there is a higher chance of reacting to a rose oil extract as opposed to synthetic rose.
 Natural is still chemical!

 Also, using naturally-derived components is not always safe for certain animals or the environment (not to mention socio-economically).
 Some aroma molecules are more stable and even more sustainable to use!

 Perfumers are also highly regulated by IFRA, which restricts us in using known allergens as well as the mandatory listing of those allergens on packaging.

 Rest assured that everything I use has been thoroughly researched and tested (not on animals!) and that I take this responsibility very seriously.
 I’m constantly looking into how much more earth-friendly I can make my practice to ensure a smaller environmental footprint and my perfumes are safe for all!